 John Johnson Collection – an archive of items from the John Johnson Collection of Printed Ephemera.
 The database provides access to rare primary source materials and evidence of Britain’s cultural, social, industrial and technological heritage.
 (Free access available in all libraries)

-Mint UK – Use Mint UK to find out more about companies – what they do, who runs them, how successful they are and look at their structure.
-You can also build lists for your sales and marketing campaigns, integrate Mint with your CRM system and enrich and refresh your own data.
+Fame (Mint UK) – Use Fame (Mint UK) to find out more about companies – what they do, who runs them, how successful they are and look at their structure.
+You can also build lists for your sales and marketing campaigns, integrate Fame (Mint UK) with your CRM system and enrich and refresh your own data.

 Oxford Dictionary of National Biography – online version – contains the stories of over 58,600 people who shaped the history of the British Isles and beyond, from the earliest times to those who died in the year 2009.
 (Free home access available with membership card number and in all libraries)